 Step 6: Complete the Business and Payout Information Form

 Fill in your business details: legal business name, business type (sole proprietor, LLC, etc.), registered address, and EIN or SSN (for US merchants).
 Then add your bank account details for payouts, including your account number and routing number.
-This information is used to deposit your sales proceeds on the standard payout schedule.

 Double-check everything before submitting.
 Errors in your banking information can delay your first payout by several business days while Wix verifies the corrected details.